Southern Collard Greens

 How To Make Southern Collard Greens

 Every family’s collard greens recipe is different.
-I make my recipe the same way my mom made hers and her mom made hers.
-I start with fresh greens and I trim them by removing the tough stems.
+I make my collards the same way my mom made hers and her mom made hers.
+I start with fresh greens and trim them by removing the tough stems.
 I then thoroughly wash them to remove the debris from the growing field.
-Bags of greens can be used as an alternative to fresh.
-After the greens are washed and cleaned it is now time to get all the other ingredients prepared and ready.
-I cut my onions and garlic then measure out my seasoning and vinegar.
+Store bought packaged greens can be used as an alternative to fresh.
+After the greens are washed and cleaned, it is now time to get all the other ingredients prepared and ready to use.
+I cut my onions and garlic, then measure out my seasonings and vinegar.
 Now the only thing left is to cook my greens to perfection.

-Another key in preparing to cook greens is the use of meat.
-While green can be cooked without meat as a vegan/vegetarian option, It is traditionally cooked with meat.
-Traditionally, I use ham hocks, smoked turkey (a non-pork option) or slices bacon.
-Using meat to cook with your greens have several benefits.
-Meat enhances the flavor of greens that helps to balance any bitterness.
-Meat also helps to tenderize the greens and it adds texture to the greens.
+Another key in preparing greens is the use of meat.
+While greens can be cooked without, as a vegan/vegetarian meal option, they are traditionally cooked with meat.
+I often use ham hocks, smoked turkey (a non-pork option) or slices of bacon.
+The use of meat enhances the flavor of greens and helps to balance any bitterness.
+Meat also helps to tenderize the greens and adds texture.

 Watch the Video for Southern Collard Greens Recipe